webplatform/docs/apis/xhr/XMLHttpRequest/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=JavaScript
 |Description=The following script demonstrates how to create and use the '''XMLHttpRequest''' object.
-For best client-side performance, the request is asynchronous and uses an [[apis/xhr/events/readystatechange|'''onreadystatechange''']] event handler to process the data returned by the call.
+For best client-side performance, the request is asynchronous and uses an '''onreadystatechange''' event handler to process the data returned by the call.
 |Code=function handler() {
   if (xhr.readyState {{=}}{{=}}{{=}} 4 /* complete */) {
     if (xhr.status {{=}}{{=}}{{=}} 200) {